An Environment Volunteer in Panama: A Chat with Arabella

 11. How has language learning been for you in Panama?

 In high school, I took Spanish 1-4, which gave me a decent base in vocabulary and grammar.
-After graduating from university, I was able to travel and volunteer abroad in Spanish-speaking countries for around 5 months, which strengthened my Spanish before serving, and once I got into site, my Spanish has been getting better and better by the day.
+After graduating from university, I was able to travel and volunteer abroad in Spanish-speaking countries for around 5 months, which strengthened my Spanish before serving, and once I got to the site, my Spanish has been getting better and better by the day.
 In the beginning, you may feel a bit silly, and people will sometimes equate competency with fluency, but you gotta keep asking questions and practice as much as you can so you can improve quickly.
+I came in at an intermediate to medium Spanish level and am now advanced medium.

-When I got here, I thought my level of Spanish was decent, but I didn’t realize how difficult it would be to understand my community with their thick “campo” accents and slang.
+When I first arrived, I thought my level of Spanish was decent, but I didn’t realize how difficult it would be to understand my community with their thick “campo” accents and slang.
 On top of that, people usually have one or two nicknames in addition to their actual names, which makes it difficult to follow conversations.
-People also primarily communicate through voice notes here, which made it challenging for me to communicate well in the beginning.
+People also primarily communicate through voice notes here, which made it challenging for me to communicate well in the beginning

 Social Identity